Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 7,800 jobs in the United States for Orthotist or Prosthetist.
+There were about 7,800 jobs for Orthotist or Prosthetist in 2016 (in the United States).
 New jobs are being produced at a rate of 21.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Orthotist or Prosthetist by 2026.
-There will be an estimated 700 positions for Orthotist or Prosthetist per year.
+The BLS estimates 700 yearly job openings in this field.

 undefined